hanai3Bi/Switch-OC-Suite/README.md

 - **Modded sys-clk and ReverseNX**(-Tools and -RT)
   - **No need to change clocks manually** after toggling modes in ReverseNX
-    - Add `/config/sys-clk/downclock_dock.flag` to use handheld clocks in Docked mode when Handheld mode is set in ReverseNX.
     - To **disable this feature**, use original version of ReverseNX-RT and delete `/config/sys-clk/ReverseNX_sync.flag`.
   - **Auto-Boost CPU for faster game loading**
-    - Enable CPU Boost (1963.5 MHz) if CPU Core#3 (System Core) is stressed, especially when the game is loading assets from eMMC/SD card.
+    - Enable CPU Boost (1785 MHz) when CPU Core#3 (System Core) is stressed, especially when the game is loading assets from eMMC/SD card.
     - Auto-Boost will be enabled only when charger is connected. (>90% w/ PD charger or >95% w/ unsupported charger)
     - To **disable this feature**, simply remove `boost.flag` in `/config/sys-clk/`.